LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

   print(df["Bonus"].sum(), "of 180 credits")
 ```

-Finally, we receive a cross-sectional data table that provides observations in rows and different variables (e.g. Grade, Credits, Attempt, Module_nr) in the columns.
-However, since we have some columns that are a bit messy, we are going to tide it up!
-We find a dataframe shape of 74x25 [rows x columns].
+Finally, we receive a **cross-sectional data** table that provides **observations in rows** and different **variables in the columns** (e.g. Grade, Credits, Attempt, Module_nr).
+However, since we have some columns that are a bit messy, we are going to tide them up!
+The dataframe has a shape of **74x25 [rows x columns]**.
 I do not remember that I participated in that many exams!
+There may be a bug!!
-Further, when adding up all credits included in the data, we receive unbeatable 1193 credit points.
+Further, when adding up all credits included in the data, we receive unbeatable **1193 credit points**.

 ![df.head()](/assets/images/posts/25_05_20/1_4_df.png)

 ### 2. Wrangle Dangle Ding Dong!
 ### 2.1 Clean Data is good Data
 Our dataset is small thus it seems quite easy to be structured.
-We face several problems:
+We face several **problems**:
-  1. Many variables that do not make sense
+  1. Many **variables repeat information**
      (e.g. multiple columns with the same information)
-  2. German column names
+  2. **German** column names
-     (since we want to communicate our results to an english audience)
+     (since we want to communicate our results to an **English audience**)
-  3. Some modules are not unique
+  3. Some modules cannot be distinguished from another
      (caused by the root node style of the original web table)

 The following code snippet solves the above mentioned problems.
-This step is not a universal process since the provided conditions may vary depending on whether a student did an internship or not.
+This process is **not universal** since the provided conditions may vary depending on whether a student did an internship or not.
 Furthermore, some want rather observe only passed modules than every module that has ever been attended.

 ```python
   #inspect columns and select the data